What is Type 2 Diabetes?

 A diabetes diagnosis can be confirmed in a number of ways such as determining one’s fasting plasma glucose, an oral glucose tolerance test (OGTT), an A1c, and a random plasma glucose test.

 The random or casual plasma glucose test determines a diabetes diagnosis through testing how much glucose is in your blood at a random time.
 For this test, it doesn’t matter if you’ve eaten or fasted.
-A diabetes diagnosis is given if your blood sugar is equal to or greater than 200 mg/dL.
+A diabetes diagnosis is given if your blood sugar is equal to or greater than 11.1 mmol/L200 mg/dL.
 For further confirmation, another random test or fasting glucose test may be conducted.

 Finding a forum

-Looking for a place to talk to others about managing Type 2 diabetes?
-Visit Tudiabetes, the Beyond Type 2 Instagram Page, and Beyond Type 2 on Facebook to connect with others who are living and thriving with Type 2 diabetes!
+Looking for a place to talk to others about managing type 2 diabetes?
+Visit Tudiabetes, the Beyond Type 2 Instagram Page, and Beyond Type 2 on Facebook to connect with others who are living and thriving with type 2 diabetes!